 Pursuant to sections 1866(b)(2) and (h)(1) of the Act, "an institution or agency dissatisfied with a determination by the Secretary that it is not a provider of services" or whose enrollment in Medicare has been denied or terminated for failure to meet participation requirements, is entitled to a hearing and judicial review.
 The Secretary has, as required by sections 1866(j)(1) and 1871 (42 U.S.C. § 1395hh) of the Act, issued regulations providing for the enrollment of providers and suppliers and the administration of the Medicare program.

-The Secretary has provided by regulations that some actions by CMS or its contractors are subject to ALJ, Board, and judicial review, but not all.
+The Secretary has provided by regulation that some actions by CMS or its contractors are subject to ALJ, Board, and judicial review, but not all.

 The regulations applicable to establishing and maintaining Medicare billing privileges are at 42 C.F.R. pt.
 424, subpt.
 P. The regulations define enroll or enrollment to mean the "process that Medicare uses to establish eligibility to submit claims for Medicare-covered items and services, and the process that Medicare uses to establish eligibility to order or certify Medicare-covered items and services."
 42 C.F.R. § 424.502.
 Approval of an enrollment application means that the provider or supplier has been determined eligible "to receive a Medicare billing number and be granted Medicare billing privileges."
 Id.
 Denial of enrollment means that the provider or supplier has been determined ineligible for Medicare billing privileges and to seek payment from Medicare for services provided to Medicare-eligible beneficiaries.
 Id.
-Revoke or revocation means that a provider or supplier's billing privileges are terminated.
+Revoke or revocation means that a provider's or supplier's billing privileges are terminated.
 Id.
 Deactivation of a provider's or supplier's billing privileges means that billing privileges were stopped, not revoked, and the billing privileges can be restored by the submission of updated information.
 Id.
+It is important to understand that deactivation has no effect upon a provider's or supplier's Medicare enrollment.
+42 C.F.R. § 424.540(c).